MARS: Margin and Semantic-Aware Data Augmentation for Reward Modeling: APPENDIX

-\textbf{Experimental Setup:} We evaluate the effect of margin-aware augmentation-based reward modeling using the \texttt{microsoft/deberta-v3-base} reward model on three widely used, open-source preference datasets: \texttt{Anthropic/hh-rlhf} \cite{HHRLHF_dataset_bai2022training}, \texttt{PKUAlignment/PKU-SafeRLHF} \cite{ji2024pku} and \texttt{RLHFlow/UltraFeedback-preference-standard} \cite{cui2023ultrafeedback}.
-To generate synthetic preference variants, we employ the \texttt{humarin/chatgpt-paraphraser-on-T5-base} model for controlled paraphrasing of both chosen and rejected responses.
-For downstream alignment analysis, we integrate the trained reward models with policy optimization using \texttt{TinyLlama/TinyLlama-1.1B-Chat-v1.0} model.
-For evaluating the alignment, we have used \texttt{Qwen/Qwen2.5-3B-Instruct} as the Judge LLM.
-All experiments are conducted on Google Colab A100 High-RAM instances, equipped with 80\,GB GPU memory, 167.1\,GB system RAM, and 235.7\,GB of local storage, ensuring consistent and reproducible training and evaluation conditions.
+\textbf{Detailed Experimental Setup and Used Resources:} For reward modeling, we train \href{https://huggingface.co/OpenAssistant/reward-model-deberta-v3-base}{reward-model-DeBERTa-v3-base} and \href{https://huggingface.co/FacebookAI/RoBERTa-base}{RoBERTa-base} reward models on \texttt{HH-RLHF} \cite{HHRLHF_dataset_bai2022training}, \texttt{UltraFeedback} \cite{cui2023ultrafeedback}, and \texttt{PKU-SafeRLHF} \cite{ji2024pku}, comparing against four strategies: (a) Uniform Augmentation, (b) West-of-$N$ (WoN), (c) AdaBoost-style reweighting, and (d) No Augmentation on RewardBench \cite{RewardBench} benchmark.
+For downstream alignment, we use the trained reward models to guide PPO-style optimization of \texttt{Llama-3.2-1B} \cite{liu2024spinquant} and \texttt{TinyLlama-1.1B}, and evaluate the aligned policies on AlpacaEval \cite{alpaca_eval} and RewardBench \cite{RewardBench} with \texttt{GPT-4.1} \cite{openai2025gpt41} as the pairwise judge.
+Synthetic augmented preference variants are generated using a \href{https://huggingface.co/humarin/chatgpt_paraphraser_on_T5_base}{T5-base \texttt{chatgpt-paraphraser}}.
+In \texttt{MARS}, semantically close low-margin pairs are rewritten before augmentation using \texttt{GPT-4.1} \cite{openai2025gpt41}.
+All methods use the same training and evaluation budgets, and results are reported as mean $\pm$ standard deviation across seeds.
+All experiments are conducted on Google Colab A100 High-RAM instances, equipped with 80 GB GPU memory, 167.1 GB system RAM, and 235.7 GB of local storage, ensuring consistent and reproducible training and evaluation conditions.

-\textbf{Datasets:} We evaluate our method on three widely used preference-learning benchmarks spanning helpfulness, safety, and general instruction-following: \texttt{HH-RLHF}, \texttt{UltraFeedback}, and \texttt{PKU-SafeRLHF}.
-All datasets consist of paired human preference annotations $(x, y^+, y^-)$, where $x$ denotes a user prompt and $y^+, y^-$ are preferred and dispreferred responses, respectively.
+\paragraph{Training Datasets.} We evaluate \texttt{MARS} on three widely used preference-learning datasets that cover helpfulness, safety, and general instruction-following: \texttt{HH-RLHF}, \texttt{UltraFeedback}, and \texttt{PKU-SafeRLHF}.
+Each dataset consists of paired preference tuples $(x,y^+,y^-)$, where $x$ is the user prompt, $y^+$ is the preferred response, and $y^-$ is the rejected response.
+For fair comparison, we construct a fixed subset of $1{,}000$ preference pairs from each dataset and use the same subset across all reward-model training methods and baselines.

-\textit{HH-RLHF.} We use the \texttt{Anthropic/hh-rlhf} \cite{HHRLHF_dataset_bai2022training} dataset, which contains human preference comparisons focused on helpfulness and harmlessness.
-Following common practice, we restrict our experiments to the \textit{helpful} subset and sample a fixed set of $1{,}000$ prompt–response pairs for reward model (RM) training.
-This fixed subset is used consistently across all methods to ensure fair comparison.
-Evaluation is performed on held-out HH-RLHF test prompts using a pairwise win–tie–lose protocol with an external judge model.